Myanmar charges Japanese journalist over 'fake news'

 Freelance reporter Yuki Kitazumi was arrested last month and charged on Monday - World Press Freedom Day - with spreading fake news, according to a report by Kyodo news agency.

-He is one of 50 journalists currently held in Myanmar as part of the junta's crackdown on widespread protests against the February 1 coup.
+He is one of 50 journalists currently held in Myanmar as part of the junta's crackdown on widespread protests against its Feb 1 coup.

 The country has been in turmoil since civilian leader Aung San Suu Kyi's government was ousted, with more than 750 people killed as security forces struggle to quash near-daily demonstrations against their rule.